 In June 2022, the U.S. Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, which returned to the states the power to regulate, even prohibit, abortion.
 Montana prohibits most abortions after viability.
-Although Montana enacted a "pain-capable" abortion ban (defined as after 20 weeks of pregnancy), a court has temporarily blocked enforcement of that law.
+Although Montana enacted a "pain-capable" abortion ban (defined as after 20 weeks of pregnancy), a court has blocked enforcement of that law.
 This area of the law is highly fluid.

 Montana Viability Law